swisscryptoday/swisscryptoday.github.io/_posts/2024-09-02-cryptoday.md

 <!-- We are excited to announce that the third Swiss Crypto Day will be held at the University of St. Gallen on Monday, September 2nd, 2024. -->

 Thank you to everyone who contributed to making Swiss Crypto Day 24 a fantastic event!
-Also, thanks to our main sponsors - [City of St. Gallen](//www.stadt.sg.ch/), [City of St. Gallen](//www.sg.ch/) and [HSG Committee for Equality Diversity & Inclusion](//www.unisg.ch/en/universitaet/engagement/diversity-inclusion/)!
+Also, thanks to our main sponsors - [City of St. Gallen](//www.stadt.sg.ch/), [Canton of St. Gallen](//www.sg.ch/) and [HSG Committee for Equality Diversity & Inclusion](//www.unisg.ch/en/universitaet/engagement/diversity-inclusion/)!

 ![Swiss Crypto Day 2024 Photo](/assets/2024/group_photo.JPG)